microsoft/PowerToys/README.md

 ### Development

+ - Fixed dependency issues on upgrading .NET from 8.0.0 to 8.0.1.
  - Upgraded Microsoft.Extensions.ObjectPool from .NET 5 to .NET 8.
- - Fixed dependency issues on upgrading .NET from 8.0.0 to 8.0.1.
- - Upgraded WPFUI version to 3.0.0-preview.13.
-Thanks [@niels9001](https://github.com/niels9001)!
- - Upgraded StyleCop.Analyzers to 1.2.0-beta.556.
-Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
- - Consolidate XAML Namespaces across the solutions.
-Thanks [@Jay-o-Way](https://github.com/Jay-o-Way)!
- - Removed the toolkit labs package source reference, since the controls we were using made it to the generally available community toolkit.
- - Added Microsoft.MSBuildCache to experiment with build caching to reduce pipeline runs duration.
-Thanks [@dfederm](https://github.com/dfederm)!
  - Upgraded the Windows SDK Build Tools to 10.0.22621.2428.
  - Upgraded the Windows Implementation Library to 1.0.231216.1.
  - Upgraded NLog.Schema to 5.2.8 and NLog.Extensions.Logging to 5.3.8.